ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 #### Other Failure details
 Error Code | Error Message | Error Description
 -----|----------|-------------
-PRG_PAM_LGN_013|	OTP_EXPIRED|	If otp expired
-PRG_PAM_CORE_001|   Request id is invalid|  Invalid or empty Request Id PRG_PAM_CORE_002 |   Request version is invalid |Invalid or empty Request version PRG_PAM_CORE_003    | Request timestamp is invalid |Invalid or empty Request time PRG_CORE_REQ_013  | Request date should be current date | If the date is not current date PRG_AUTH_002    |   Authentication failed   | If userId field is null or invalid KER-OTV-003 |	OTP can't be empty or null.	|   If otp field is null KER-OTV-004 |   OTP consists of only numeric characters.
+KER-OTV-003 |	OTP can't be empty or null.	|   If otp field is null KER-OTV-004 |   OTP consists of only numeric characters.
 No other characters is allowed. | If otp contains character other than numeric
-PRG_PAM_LGN_008 |   Invalid Request userId recieved | if request id is invalid or empty
+KER-OTV-005|Validation can't be performed against this key.
+Generate OTP first.|If validation has already done against the generated otp
+PRG_AUTH_002    |   Authentication failed   | If userId field is null or invalid PRG_PAM_CORE_001|   Request id is invalid|  Invalid or empty Request Id PRG_PAM_CORE_002 |   Request version is invalid |Invalid or empty Request version PRG_PAM_CORE_003    | Request timestamp is invalid |Invalid or empty Request time PRG_CORE_REQ_013  | Request date should be current date | If the date is not current date PRG_PAM_LGN_013|	OTP_EXPIRED|	If otp expired PRG_PAM_LGN_008 |   Invalid Request userId received | if request id is invalid or empty

 ### POST /login/invalidateToken
 This request will invalidate the authorization token when force logout is done.